 - Awning windows (typically in basements)

-Traditional double-hung windows are the most popular due to cost and aesthetics.
-Casement windows are more expensive to manufacture and, therefore, more costly to order for the average homeowner.
+Traditional double-hung windows are the most popular choice due to their affordability and style.
+Casement windows have a higher manufacturing cost, making them a pricier option for the average homeowner.

 Custom windows are also an option.
 The sky is the limit when considering custom windows.
 Each homeowner should consider aesthetics and price to determine what style windows are best for their home or project.